robertop/chaperone4php/readme.md

-backend_project
+Chaperone4php
 ---------------

-backend_project is a simple framework for writing unattended processes in PHP (scripts run by cron or some other scheduler).
+Chaperone4php is a simple framework for writing unattended processes in PHP (scripts run by cron or some other scheduler).
 Think of it as the equivalent of Symfony or Laravel but focused strictly on unattended processes.